elliass/Capstone-Project-The-Battle-of-Neighborhoods/README.md

 #### Neighborhood Demographic
 This dataset gathers information about age and sex, families and households, language, immigration and internal migration, ethnocultural diversity, Aboriginal peoples, housing, education, income, and labor.
 City of Toronto Neighborhood Profiles use this Census data to provide a portrait of the demographic, social and economic characteristics of the people and households in each neighborhood.

 For administrative purposes, the City of Toronto divides the city into 140 neighborhoods and grouped into six distinct boroughs.
-The data is sourced from a number of Census tables released by Statistics Canada.
+The data is sourced from a number of Census tables released by Statistics Canada.<br>
 [City of Toronto Open Data Source on Neighborhood Profiles](https://open.toronto.ca/dataset/neighbourhood-profiles/)

 #### Neighborhoods Shapes
-The City of Toronto provides also a GeoJSON data about boundaries of City of Toronto Neighborhoods that will be used for mapping purposes.
+The City of Toronto provides also a GeoJSON data about boundaries of City of Toronto Neighborhoods that will be used for mapping purposes.<br>
 [City of Toronto Open Data Source on Neighborhood Shapes](https://open.toronto.ca/dataset/neighbourhoods/)

 #### Neighborhoods Boroughs
-Additional information about boroughs provided by Wikipedia is acquired using web scrapping.
+Additional information about boroughs provided by Wikipedia is acquired using web scrapping.<br>
 [Toronto Neighborhood Borough Designation on Wikipidea](https://en.wikipedia.org/wiki/List_of_city-designated_neighbourhoods_in_Toronto)

 #### Neighborhoods Venues